dy/sprae/r&d.md

     .period	Period, .
     .slash	Foward Slash, /
   - conflict with dot-separated events
+  - lots of ad-hoc non-standard rules, can be handled in code

 ## [x] Writing props on elements (like ones in :each) -> nah, just use `:x="this.x=abc"`